Since 2002

 Most organizations that contact us haven't done a formal audit of where they stand against their current regulatory and contractual obligations.
 We start with an assessment that maps existing controls to applicable standards, identifies material gaps, and produces a prioritized remediation roadmap grounded in both the requirements and what the organization can realistically execute.

 From that assessment, clients can engage Stratify IT for program build-out, documentation work, ongoing advisory support, or a focused gap closure project ahead of a scheduled audit.
-The scope depends on the organization's timeline, internal capacity, and obligations — not a predefined service tier.
+The scope depends on the organization's timeline, internal capacity, and obligations: not a predefined service tier.
 For organizations in Virginia managing HIPAA, PCI DSS, SOC 2, Virginia CDPA, NIST, or federal contracting requirements, our team has direct experience with the audit environments you're working within.

 Stratify IT works with clients across Northern Virginia, Richmond, Hampton Roads, and throughout the Commonwealth.
-Whether the engagement involves full GRC program development or the underlying cybersecurity services that support it, reach out to discuss your current obligations and where to focus first.
+Whether the project involves full GRC program development or the underlying cybersecurity services that support it, reach out to discuss your current obligations and where to focus first.

 Ready to Get Started?